RhetTbull/osxphotos/README.md

 **Note**: will also return None if the edited photo is missing on disk.

 #### `path_raw`
-Returns the absolute path to the associated RAW photo on disk as a string, if photo is part of a RAW+JPEG pair, otherwise returns None.
+Returns the absolute path to the associated raw photo on disk as a string, if photo is part of a RAW+JPEG pair, otherwise returns None.

 #### `has_raw`
-Returns True if photo has an associated RAW image, otherwise False. (e.g. Photo is a RAW+JPEG pair.)
+Returns True if photo has an associated raw image, otherwise False. (e.g. Photo is a RAW+JPEG pair).
+See also [is_raw](#israw).

+#### `israw`
+Returns True if photo is a raw image.
+E.g. it was imported as a single raw image, not part of a RAW+JPEG pair.
+See also [has_raw](#has_raw).

 #### `raw_original`
-Returns True if associated RAW image and the RAW image is selected in Photos via "Use RAW as Original", otherwise returns False.
-Not implemented on Photos version < 5; returns None on Photos 4 and below.
+Returns True if associated raw image and the raw image is selected in Photos via "Use RAW as Original", otherwise returns False.

 #### `height`
 Returns height of the photo in pixels.
 If image has been edited, returns height of the edited image, otherwise returns height of the original image.
 See also [original_height](#original_height).